 It was a tricky decision that Bill had been considering for months.
 He was an impact-focused EA, and although he thought his job was fairly high-impact he was pretty sure he was very replaceable.
 In fact, he was unsure he was even needed at the organization, since many of his tasks could have been done by a less experienced employee.
 And he was one of the five members of the senior team!

-There was about 3.5 members worth of highly difficult work and Bill figured that if the work was re-shifted they would not even notice his absence.
+There was about 3.5 members worth of highly difficult work and Bill figured that if the work were reshuffled they would not even notice his absence.
 When Bill told his team about it they were heartbroken.
 He was a great employee and they thought his work was not as replaceable as he was thinking.
 But Bill had done the math and he was set on his decision.

 Sadly, on the 4th month after Bill had left things changed.
-The organization which was able to work effectively with 4 senior members ran into a problem.
+The organization, which had been able to work effectively with four senior members, ran into a problem.
 One of their employees, Sandy, had to leave suddenly, since their husband had fallen extremely ill and needed almost full-time attention.
-The work, which has been shouldered by 4 people now fell onto the shoulders of three employees, meaning that their organization had no slack; it had already been stretched to its very limits.
+The work that had been shouldered by 4 people now fell onto the shoulders of three employees, meaning that their organization had no slack; it had already been stretched to its very limits.
 Sandy loved the organization, but had little time.
 The other employees worked incredible hours and rapidly tried to hire a replacement, but, of course, that was just extra work that they did not have the capacity to handle.
 The remaining team did what they could: one of them got sloppy, getting everything done but at crappy quality, another simply could not handle the task load and was always weeks behind on every task, missing important deadlines, including legally mandated ones.
 The third employee barely slept and worked 12 hours a day, everyday, but after a few weeks burned out dramatically, and was only able to perform at 25% of their normal work ability.
 The organization groaned and limped on for another 4 months before finally shutting down, 8 months after Bill had left.
 Even more tragically, 12 months later Bill’s organization also had to grind to a halt, as their overstretched team could not work without him, and Bill needed to take 2 weeks off to fight a strong cold.

 No one blamed Bill.
 If anything, it was just bad luck, they said - him leaving and Sandy’s husband getting sick.
 But really, when Bill left he took much of the organizational slack with him, making the organization fragile to shocks and changes.
-If it was not for Sandy's husband, crisis would have occurred 3 months later, when one of their largest donors retired and the organization needed to invest much more senior staff time into fundraising than expected.
+If not Sandy's husband, the crisis would have occurred 3 months later, when one of their largest donors retired and the organization needed to invest much more senior staff time into fundraising than expected.
 An organization that has been stretched to its limits cannot handle the expected, predictable, and inevitable shocks that happen.

-No person can be available for a 100% of the time and unpredictable unavailability happens to both SR and JR staff.
+No person can be available 100% of the time and unpredictable unavailability happens to both SR and JR staff.
 If an organization does not have alternative means for getting the work done, it can really harm the organization.
 The lack of accounting for this happens most often at the higher levels of an organization.
 For example, many CEOs make the organization dependent on them to the point where if they left, the organization would collapse.
 This is a suboptimal structure, even if the CEO has no plans to leave: what if they get sick, or what if their family member falls ill?
 It only takes one of the hundreds of possible (and some fairly frequently occuring) events to put a single member out of commission.